 The data analytics stack has several layers: extract, load, transform, analyze.
 Businesses have multiple software alternatives they can use to let citizen analysts extract and load data and run analytics, but the transformation phase still requires specialized expertise.
 To transform data, you need a data engineer or database administrator who knows how relational databases work — but that transformation work doesn’t have to be a manual process that a DBA creates anew with every project.

-dbt (“data build tool,” all lowercase letters) is a data transformation and modeling tool from a company called dbt Labs, formerly Fishtown Analytics.
-The dbt data transformation tool, which is SQL-based, lets data professionals build data models iteratively and automate data transformation.
+dbt is a data transformation and modeling tool from dbt Labs, formerly Fishtown Analytics. dbt is an open-source, SQL-based tool that simplifies data transformation and stands out for its ability to expedite the process of transforming data and building data pipelines.
 Users model their data using SQL SELECT statements, create relationships and dependencies between models, and then materialize those models as tables and views in a data warehouse.
 From there it’s a simple task to turn the models into business intelligence.

 What is data modeling?